Resilience Mapping Program for Affordable Housing

 Overview:

-The Resilience Mapping Program aims to integrate climate resilience into affordable housing development in Kenya.
-By leveraging local resources, cultural practices, and cutting-edge technology, this program seeks to create sustainable housing solutions that effectively address the challenges posed by climate change.
+The Resilience Mapping Program (RMP) is designed to integrate climate resilience into affordable housing development in Kenya.
+By leveraging local resources, digital technologies, and cultural practices, the program creates sustainable housing solutions that address climate challenges and urban vulnerabilities.

 Importance: